 - Technology: Telemedicine and teleworking are part of daily conversations in the healthcare world now.
 Touchless automation is also becoming very common.
 Consider public restrooms and staff lounges.
 They are highly trafficked areas.
 To minimize or avoid contact with surfaces, these areas can be designed with door-free entrances and touchless fixtures.

 - Behavior-based solutions: Organizing human behaviors and activities around best practices can minimize the spread of germs.
-For example, identifying opportunities that encourage handwashing and sanitizing is a current topic in planning conversations.
+For example, identifying opportunities that encourage handwashing and sanitizing is common in planning conversations.

 Considering these observations, designs will need to adapt to best foster patient safety and confidence.
 For example, consider the use of radio frequency identification (RFID).
 Increasing its use in a space can help locate and notify patients, and also provide opportunities for a more hygienic environment.